Douglas E. Abrams

-Douglas E. Abrams is a nationally recognized youth sports expert and professor of law at the University of Missouri, specializing in family law and children and the law.
-A youth hockey coach for more than 40 years, Prof. Abrams is a prolific author and lecturer on sportsmanship, character development, and community sports programs, and a frequent guest on radio and television.
+Douglas E. Abrams is a law professor at the University of Missouri and a nationally recognized youth sports expert.
+A youth hockey coach for more than 40 years, Prof. Abrams is a prolific author and lecturer on youth sports, including sportsmanship, character development, and community sports programs.
+He is also interviewed frequently on radio and television.
 Prof. Abrams recently wrote "Achieving Equal Opportunity in Youth Sports," a blueprint for maintaining equitable sports programs for all children.
 It appears as a chapter in the book, "Learning Culture Through Sports" (Rowman & Littlefield 2010).

 As a varsity hockey goalie at Wesleyan University, Prof. Abrams set an Eastern College Athletic Conference (ECAC) Division III record for most saves in a game (64) and was the first Wesleyan hockey player named to the weekly ECAC All-East team.
 For more than 40 years, he has coached youth hockey teams at all age levels, and has been a goalie coach at camps and clinics.
 He now writes and speaks about sportsmanship, character development, and equal opportunity for children who wish to play in community sports programs.